Ancker-0/RComp/README.md

 Current progress:
 + Finish Lexer basic part
-+ Has a basic parser framework (parser combinator with and without continuation)
++ Has a basic parser framework (parser combinator with continuation)
-+ Pratt parsing in progress
++ Pratt parsing almost finished
-+ AST nodes not yet designed
++ AST nodes not fully defined

 See also: